 Are Fat Dogs Happy?

 If some lady’s cat is fat, not morbidly obese, but just overweight, it seems pretty harsh to consider that abuse.
 If an owner has a “treat loving” dog, where’s the criminal negligence in exchanging a perfect check-up for some yummy Beggin’ Strips, and the fun of doling them out to an eager, thankful pup?

-Common sense tells us, that when a normally ambulatory being is unable to walk because of their size and weight, they are too big and it’s not healthy.
+Common sense tells us that when a normally ambulatory being is unable to walk because of their size and weight, they are too big, and it’s not healthy.
 Some animal rights advocates are trying to argue that extreme pet obesity is negligent to the point of being criminal, but how do you measure those standards?

 When Should We Intervene?

-Obviously, there are extreme circumstances in which the weight of the animal exceeds their ability to negotiate normal, physical activity, but the question is, “when do we ask the state, or federal government to step in and, more importantly, should we?”
+Obviously, there are extreme circumstances in which the weight of the animal exceeds their ability to negotiate normal, physical activity.
+But the question is: When do we ask the authorities to step in and, more importantly, should we?

-Historically, human beings, parents, pet owners and even politicians have been subject to the scrutiny of their neighbors, constituents and friends.
-People who hold themselves apart from their society can, sometimes, avoid this phenomenon, but the gaps are closing.
+Historically, human beings, parents, pet owners, and even politicians have been subject to the scrutiny of their neighbors, constituents, and friends.
+Today, you may find that thousands of people are sharing your “story” with like-minded individuals.